xpack/xpack-build-box/ubuntu/12-xbb/README.md

 docker images
 ```

-The two builds can be started in parallel and take about 190 minutes.
+The two builds started in parallel take about 190 minutes on an Intel NUC.

 ## Development